FLARE: Fast Low-rank Attention Routing Engine: Introduction

 \section{Introduction}

-High-fidelity simulations of physical systems are often too costly for multi-query applications, such as design optimization or uncertainty quantification.
-Machine learning offers a promising alternative via surrogate models that learn system dynamics from data, enabling fast approximations that accelerate experimentation and decision making.
+High-fidelity simulations of physical systems are often too costly for multi-query applications such as design optimization and uncertainty quantification.
+Neural surrogate models offer a promising alternative by learning mappings from simulation inputs to outputs, enabling rapid evaluation once trained.

-Among machine learning (ML) architectures, transformers \citep{vaswani2017attention} have shown exceptional scalability and generalization capabilities in domains such as natural language processing \citep{devlin-etal-2019-bert} and computer vision \citep{dosovitskiy2020image}.
-This has led to increased interest in adapting transformers for spatially distributed data such as point clouds and meshes in physical simulations.
-However, applying transformers directly to large-scale unstructured meshes introduces severe computational bottlenecks.
-The core challenge lies in the self-attention mechanism in which, for a sequence of $N$ tokens, each token attends to every other token in the sequence, resulting in $\O(N^2)$ time and memory complexity.
-Although this global communication is key to the expressive power of transformers, enabling them to outperform graph neural networks (GNNs) that are inherently local \citep{yun2019graph}, its computational footprint hinders its scalability.

-In the context of learning partial differential equation (PDE) surrogates, i.e., regressing continuous fields over point clouds/meshes, each point in the 3D point cloud is treated as a token, with associated features that encode geometric and physical quantities such as coordinates, normals, and material properties.
-Unlike sequential tokens in language models, these tokens are spatially distributed with no inherent ordering to them.

-Several works have proposed approximations to the full self-attention mechanism to mitigate the cost.
-Perceiver and PerceiverIO \citep{jaegle2021perceiver, jaegle2021perceiverio} introduced cross-attention between the input sequence and a length $M$ learnable latent sequence.
-In this mechanism, the $M \times N$ attention weights are used to project the input sequence to the latent sequence, followed by self-attention blocks in the latent space.
-Perceiver thus decouples the length of the input sequence from the computational complexity by avoiding dense self-attention on the inputs.
-However, the latent bottleneck in PerceiverIO can limit accuracy as the model may discard fine-grained features if the number of latent tokens is too low.

-In learning PDE surrogates, Transolver \citep{wu2024transolver} and Latent Neural Operator (LNO) \citep{wang2024latent} adopt a similar projection-unprojection scheme to map variable-length point clouds to fixed-length latent representations.
-Both models obtain projection weights by expanding the feature dimension, and apply self-attention on the resulting latent sequence.
-The differences between the three approaches are highlighted in \autoref{tab:att_comparison}.
-Notably, Perceiver and LNO only perform a single encoding and decoding step, whereas Transolver reapplies projection and unprojection in every transformer block.
-This enables Transolver to form deep models, where attention connections in downstream layers benefit from the rich embeddings and global context aggregated by previous layers.
-However, the attention projector layers proposed in Transolver and LNO cannot utilize existing GPU kernels for scaled dot-product attention (SDPA), a well-optimized algorithm in modern deep learning \citep{dao2022flashattention}.
-This limits their scalability to large meshes.

-We propose \textbf{Fast Low-rank Attention Routing Engine (FLARE)}, a simple yet powerful mechanism designed to break the scalability barrier in PDE surrogate learning.
-FLARE is built on the argument that projecting input sequences onto shorter latent sequences, and then unprojecting to the original sequence length, is equivalent to constructing a low-rank form of attention with rank at most equal to the number of latent tokens (see \autoref{fig:FLARE}).